Kwidzyn: Sports

+The city has lower average crime and unemployment rates when compared with national averages.
+These lower rates are attributed to youth sports programs, namely MMTS Kwidzyn and MTS Basket Kwidzyn.

 Transport

-The intersections of Polish National roads 55 and 90, Voivodeship roads 521 and 532, and Voivodeship roads 518 and 588, are located either in Kwidzyn or just outside of the town limits.
-There is also a train station.
+The intersections of Polish national roads 55 and 90, voivodeship roads 521 and 532, and voivodeship roads 518 and 588, are located either in Kwidzyn or just outside of the town limits.

+The city's railway station serves regional connections to nearby cities, including Malbork, Grudziądz, Gardeja.
+It is operated mainly by Polregio.